official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 Afghanistan.
 17 Paper [Blair to Bush], 4 December 2001, ‘The War against Terrorism: The Second Phase’.

-11

-Executive Summary64.
-In his annual State of the Union speech on 29 January 2002, President Bush described the regimes in North Korea and Iran as “sponsors of terrorism”.18 He added that Iraq had continued to:
+64. In his annual State of the Union speech on 29 January 2002, President Bush described the regimes in North Korea and Iran as “sponsors of terrorism”.18 He added that Iraq had continued to: